drewcook/drewcook/README.md

 I'm a fullstack developer working in Web3 🚀

-Currently, I'm building [Alkimiya Protocol][0] with a stellar team. where we are creating financial markets around blockspace primitives like Bitcoin transaction fees and Ethereum base gas fees ⏳
+Currently, I'm building [Alkimiya Protocol][0] with a stellar team!
+We are creating financial markets around blockspace primitives like Bitcoin transaction fees and Ethereum base gas fees ⏳

 ### Some impact I've made previously:
 - Full-time core contributor to the [Aave Protocol][1], on the app interface and developer SDKs